Information for the Class of 2024

 - 8th Grade Course Selection Event

-The Student Services Chair and Lemont High School counselors will provide assistance to prospective members of the Class of 2023.
+Lemont High School's counselors will provide assistance to prospective members of the Class of 2024.
 A student's counselor is determined by his or her last name.

 The “High School Recruitment” section in the Archdiocese of Chicago’s Handbook for School Administrators places restrictions on the relationships that public schools may have with Catholic grade schools.
 Specifically, Catholic elementary schools may not: